Murdered Libby Squire’s mother urges tough sentences for ‘low level’ sex crimes

 The mother of murdered Libby Squire has called for tougher sentences for crimes such as voyeurism and indecent exposure to stop would-be rapists and killers in their tracks.

-Lisa Squire said lower level crimes, defined as non-contact sexual offences, need to be taken more seriously to prevent emerging sexual predators from escalating to rape and murder.
+Lisa Squire said lower level crimes, defined as non-contact sexual offences, should be seen as “red flags” and need to be taken more seriously to prevent emerging sexual predators from escalating to rape and murder.

 Her 21-year-old university student daughter was abducted, raped and murdered while walking home from a club in Hull in 2019 and she has been campaigning for earlier intervention and harsher punishments ever since.